Qringe/NeuralSystems/README.md

 This will download the training data and ensure that all necessary folders and files are present.

 ## Tasks

+In part A we were asked to solve the following tasks:
+•	Task 1: Introduce your approach here.
+Which function do you choose?
+Which hyperparameters/architectures do you want to screen?
+(Note that in Part C you can get creative, so it is recommended to choose a simple network here)

+Write a helper function nn_song_stereotypy.py replacing the linear regressor with a feed-forward neural network (similar to the pitch regression example with e.g. 3-4 layers).
+Explore the MSE on the training data for a number of configurations.
+Plot example spectrograms.

+•	Task 2: The annotation data structures contain relevant information including the annotations y with SETindex determining the corresponding spectrogram in Xs_train onset of the annotated element in spectrogram columns (onset_columns) offset of the annotated element in spectrogram columns (offset_columns) and a cluster ID (distinct number for each syllable; clust).
+1) Draw a random spectrogram
+   	2) Find all annotations for that spectrogram
+3) Plot the spectrogram and indicate the annotated segments (location and cluster membership)

+•	Task 3: Retrain the last layers to output a binary vocal detection variable In simple words, we can say that the first layers of a feed-forward neural net are more concerned with feature extraction, while the last layers are concerned with decision-making.
+We assume that song stereotypy feature extraction is similar to our task.
+So we try to only retrain the last layers.
+	Write a helper function transfer_nn_vocal_detector.py which
+   	 - takes the pretrained model as an input
+   	 - retrains the n last layers
+    	- is supervised by binary labels of spectrogram columns (1=vocal / 0=non-vocal).
+Store the parameters of your model and report statistics of the training process (accuracy over epochs, mse on training data,...)
+    	Plot an example spectrogram with true and predicted segments
+•	Task 4: Write an online variant as in Part A, using a non-linear predictor.

 For part C we were asked to solve the following tasks:
 * **Task 1**: For each bird, for offline and online variants of the task, and for each of the above window sizes, please train a network that will predict segmentation on the 10% test set of that bird.
 Please store the optimal hyperparameters (including optimal gap size), optimizer choices, loss functions, and trained network parameters (using pytorch-checkpoint, or a well-documented equivalent method).
 * **Task 2**: Can you improve segmentation by extending the pipeline with a filter to remove noise in binary labelling across a given time window?
 If so, please document your approach and store any parameters that you use.